snieto/Crypto-Exchange-Rates/crypto-exchange-rates/readme.txt

 This plugin is done for testing.
 It gets the info from CoinAPI.io using a private API KEY.
 If you want to use this plugin, be sure to get you own valid API KEY.

+The strategy is very simple.
+It uses transients for caching the exchange rates values.
+There is a scheduled task that gets the values (BTC/USD and BTC/EUR) every 5 minutes, and these values are cached.

+To make the API request uses the class given by CoinAPI.io.

+There are two shortcodes:
+- One shows info.
+Example:  [cryptoexchange base="BTC" quote="USD"]
+- The other renders a form to make exchange calculations [cryptoexchange_form]

 == Installation ==

 This section describes how to install the plugin and get it working.